Micro Learning – Efficient Learning in Nuggets

 Do you remember using index cards for vocabulary training?
 Instead of studying the entire vocabulary, you learn in small vocabulary groups.
 In the end, you put your skills together like a puzzle.
 That’s exactly how micro learning works.

 Micro learning refers to learning in small learning units – often called learning nuggets.
 Instead of trying to quickly climb an entire mountain, you focus more on each step it takes to reach the top.
 Thus, the cognitive load and stress levels decrease significantly, while motivation and learning success increase.
+What’s more, micro-learning is 17% more effective than traditional ways of learning.

 The compactness of learning nuggets is predestined for mobile and flexible learning, such as e-learning.
 Whether using explainer videos or small interactive learning games, micro mearning can be versatile.